elliotlaidlaw/face-recognition-kaios/README.md

 ### `yarn build`

 Builds the app for production to the `build` folder.
 The build is minified and the filenames include the hashes.
-Now the `build` folder is ready to be run in the simulator or installed on the device.
+Now the `build` folder is ready to be installed on the device.

 ### `yarn push`